pietervdvn/ALGT/src/Assets/Manual/3ReferenceManual.md

 ### Totality- and liveabilitychecks

+Can be disabled with `--no-check`, when they take to long.

 ### Higher order functions and currying?

 Are not possible for now (v $$version).
 Perhaps in a future version or when someone really needs it and begs for it.